Fritz d'Or: Context

 The Haitian community in Little Haiti, Miami, numbered 60,000 people.
 The murder of Fritz d'Or took place there after the Haitian general election, 1990–1991 produced Haiti's first democratically elected president and after President Jean-Bertrand Aristide assumed power in February 1991.
 The Haitian refugee community was divided over the ouster of Aristide by the military regime.

 The first political violence was the murder on 18 February 1991 of another reporter, Jean-Claude Olivier, who held similar pro-democracy views as d'Or.
-At first, police could not connect the two murders; however, other killings and attacks took place.
+Initially, the police were unable to establish a connection between the two murders.
+However, as more killings and attacks occurred, a pattern emerged.
 Ringo Cayard, another radio talk show host with pro-democracy views, owned a building that was destroyed by an explosion one week after d'Or was murdered.
 Dona St. Plite was the third journalist killed when he was at a benefit for d'Or's family on 24 October 1993.
 The fourth murder, on 9 March 1994, was political activist Daniel Buron, who like d'Or was a member of Veye Yo.
 Police believed all four cases were similar because each victim was outspoken and advocated for Aristide and democracy.